13 Dealing with Data

 1. Scaling to a mean of zero and standard deviation of one is not the only way to scale variables.
 You can technically scale to any mean and standard deviation you want, but in tabular data settings you will have some different and possibly less interpretability, and may lose something in model estimation performance (convergence).
 For deep learning, the actual normalization may be adaptive applied across iterations.↩︎

-2. For the bazillionth time, logging does not make data ‘normal’ so that you can meet your normality assumption in linear regression.
-The only time that would work is if your data is log-normally distributed to begin with.↩︎
+2. For the bazillionth time, logging does not make data ‘normal’ so that you can meet your normality assumption in linear regression.↩︎

 3. That doesn’t mean you won’t see many people try (and fail).↩︎